NikoRaisanen/twitter-sentiment-analysis/README.md

 ![Architecture map](.img/completeSAGraph.png)

 ### Security
-- unicode api endpoint to avoid spam
+- unicode encoded api endpoint to hopefully reduce automated static scanning
-- rate limiting based on IP with AWS WAF
+- rate limiting api calls based on source IP with AWS WAF
-- Perform some penetration testing and come up with more for this section

-To do:
-- update jquery
-- Finding #7, clickjacking
-- Force secure connection: Applications should use transport-level encryption (SSL/TLS) to protect all communications passing between the client and the server.
-The Strict-Transport-Security HTTP header should be used to ensure that clients refuse to access the server over an insecure connection.
-- #10.
-XSS filter disabled X-XSS-Protection: 1; mode=block
+- forcing a secure connection to peopleoftwitter.com
+- javascript `.innerHTML` never used for data that users can modify

+I was originally planning to create an edge lambda that would dinject security headers to the responses on peopleoftwitter.com (deployed on my cloudfront distribution).
+Overall, I decided not to implement it because the both the probability and impact of compromise are very low.